The Tastes of Home: Polish Cuisine in the New World

 Knowledge of their mothers

 Traditional recipes appeared in the magazine most frequently.
-Among them were the not-so-easy faworki (angel wings), the everyday pearl barley with mushrooms, brain chops, grey tongue – this cuisine, a predecessor of zero waste cooking, was rooted in the poverty of people that could not afford to throw anything away.
+Among them were the not-so-easy faworki (angel wings), the everyday pearl barley with mushrooms, brain chops, grey tongue – this cuisine, a predecessor of zero-waste cooking, was rooted in the poverty of a people that could not afford to throw anything away.

 As elements of other immigrants’ cuisines were slowly absorbed into Polish kitchens, the magazine also gave advice on how to prepare American dishes such as ketchup (written then as ‘catsup’ or ‘catchup’ – we will return to this) or the Chinese chop suey.